aneeshseth/percel/README.md

 # Distributed Deployment Service

-A deployment service to deploy ReactJS apps.
+A deployment service to deploy frontend applications in a single click.

 # AWS ECS Containers